aestheticscoder/Javascript-Interview-Questions/README.md

 This concludes the list of JavaScript interview questions with their answers.
 These concepts cover essential JavaScript topics that are commonly asked in interviews and help understand how JavaScript works in different scenarios.
 ```

-You can save the above content in a `.md` file to create a markdown document with JavaScript interview questions and answers.